alanbhnguyen/alanbhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hello!
 I'm Alan Bao-Huy Nguyen, a MSc. student currently at the University of Waterloo.

 My research focuses on the large scale structure of the universe, baryon acoustic oscillations (BAO), galaxy catalogues, and novel statistical methods.